31/GodotOnReady/README.md

 ## Project setup

-Just add the [`GodotOnReady`](https://www.nuget.org/packages/GodotOnReady) NuGet package to your project! `GodotOnReady` adds two components: a C# library with a few attributes, and a source generator that detects those attributes and generates code.
+Just add the [`GodotOnReady`](https://www.nuget.org/packages/GodotOnReady) NuGet package to your project!

 Your Godot project's `.csproj` file should look like this when you're done: